litterat/litterat/litterat-bind/README.md

 ## License

-Litterat-pep is available under the Apache 2 License.
+Litterat-bind is available under the Apache 2 License.
 Please see the LICENSE file for more information.

 ## Background & Design